-- Collecting literature and best practices: We collected a number of reports and best practices from national networks and peer/aspirant institutions.
-We also conducted interviews with Lucy Kerman, Senior Vice Provost for University and Community Partnerships at Drexel University, and with a group of leaders22 from Oregon State University. - Scan of current Contributions to the Public Good (see Appendix 1) - Interviews with community leaders from our region: We created a list of stakeholders from across areas of need (education, health, basic needs, etc.) and domains (school districts, political leaders, non-profit leaders, business leaders, etc.).
+- Group discussions: We met regularly as a working group to determine and refine our approach, definitions, goals, and strategic initiatives. - Collecting literature and best practices: We collected a number of reports and best practices from national networks and peer/aspirant institutions.
+We also conducted interviews with Lucy Kerman, Senior Vice Provost for University and Community Partnerships at Drexel University, and with a group of leaders23 from Oregon State University. - Scan of current Contributions to the Public Good (see Appendix 2) - Interviews with community partnersfrom our region: We created a list of stakeholders from across areas of need (education, health, basic needs, etc.) and domains (school districts, political leaders, non-profit leaders, business leaders, etc.).
 We also developed a draft list of guiding questions.
-We then conducted in-depth interviews with 46 leaders.
+We then conducted in-depth interviews with more than 50 leaders.
 Most were in-person, though a few were conducted via phone or email.
 We focused our protocol on two major questions: 1) What are the needs of the region? and 2) What can UCR do?